 - Horizontal drain lines are typically run underground and under concrete slabs.
 These lines funnel the wastewater into the city’s municipal sewer system.

-The second thing you should do is have your drain lines regularly inspected and hydrojetted.
-Having your drain lines inspected can catch partial clogs before they start affecting your wastewater drainage system.
-Having your drain lines hydrojetted once or twice a year can maximize water flow and remove clog-causing debris.
+The second thing you should do is have your drain lines regularly inspected and hydro-jetted.
+Having your drain lines inspected can catch partial clogs before they start affecting your wastewater drainage system to the point where disgusting water starts backing up into the units.
+Having your drain lines hydro-jetted once or twice a year can also maximize water flow and remove clog-causing and potentially damaging debris, which can extend the useful life of your plumbing pipes.

-For more information on pipe lining and how it can help you optimize the function of your drain pipes, call us at 815-790-9000.
+For more information on pipe lining and how it can help you optimize the function of your condo and apartment drain pipes, contact us at 815-790-9000.